 If you’re curious about trying out coworking, the best thing you can do is just to give it a shot.
 If you just want to go in, get your work done, and then leave, and you’re concerned about any social obligations: don’t be.
 It’s like the gym.

-It promises a one-stop-shop for students, professionals, entrepreneurs, and businesses who are looking for out of home, out of school and out of office Flexi space to work.
+It promises a one-stop shop for students, professionals, entrepreneurs, and businesses who are looking for out-of-home, school, and out-of-office Flexi space to work.

 The number of coworking spaces worldwide is projected to reach almost 20,000 this year and cross over 40,000 by 2024.
 While the industry was set to grow at a slower pace in 2020, the expected growth to rebound and develop even more rapidly from 2021 onwards, with a yearly growth rate of 21.3%.
 Not bad for an idea that started with few hackers in California who wanted to work as a team from one location that provided the space, access, and some basic facilities that have grown into a multibillion-dollar industry.
 Want to learn more about the coworking business? talk to us if you are interested in setting up this business or want to be part of an existing one.
 At Integet, we will guide you with the right business model or best design environment for your coworking venture.